Emperor Taishō: Education and training

 When Yoshihito became the age to enter elementary school in 1886, due to his health problems, Takehiko Yumoto was appointed as the special education officer to educate him within the Tōgū Palace.

-For this health reasons, he spent much of his youth at the Imperial villas at Hayama and Numazu, both of which are located at the sea.
+For these health reasons, he spent much of his youth at the Imperial villas at Hayama and Numazu, both of which are located at the sea.
 Although the prince showed skill in some areas, such as horse riding, he proved to be poor in areas requiring higher-level thought.
 He was finally withdrawn from Gakushuin before finishing the middle school course in 1894.
 However, he did appear to have an aptitude for languages and continued to receive extensive tutoring in French, Chinese, and history from private tutors at the Akasaka Palace; Emperor Meiji gave Prince Takehito responsibility for taking care of Prince Yoshihito, and the two princes became friends.

 From 1898, largely at the insistence of Itō Hirobumi, the Prince began to attend sessions of the House of Peers of the Diet of Japan as a way of learning about the political and military concerns of the country.
 In the same year, he gave his first official receptions to foreign diplomats, with whom he was able to shake hands and converse graciously.
 His infatuation with western culture and tendency to sprinkle French words into his conversations was a source of irritation for Emperor Meiji.

 In October 1898, the Prince also traveled from the Numazu Imperial Villa to Kobe, Hiroshima, and Etajima, visiting sites connected with the Imperial Japanese Navy.
 He made another tour in 1899 to Kyūshū, visiting government offices, schools and factories (such as Yawata Iron and Steel in Fukuoka and the Mitsubishi shipyards in Nagasaki).